jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 ---
-title: "Using Elasticsearch aliases to optimize Grafana dashboards"
+title: "Optimize Grafana dashboards with Elasticsearch index aliases"
 description: "Elasticsearch aliases can apply filters automatically to your queries.
 Let's use it to speed up some Grafana dashboards."
 date: 2018-12-20T00:00:00+01:00
 ---

 Grafana is a very popular opensource dashboarding solution.
-Provides support (at this moment) for a long list of storage solutions, including Elasticsearch.
+Provides support for a long list of storage solutions, including Elasticsearch.
 Unfortunately, the ES support is not at the same level as the one you get for InfluxDB, for instance.
 Still, Grafana allows combining in the same dashboard different data sources.
 It is possible to have a panel fetching data